 Originally an Anglican, Smith broke from denominational Christianity in adulthood.
-In time he became an open spiritualist, but it may not have been widely known in Geneva that he eventually renounced traditional religion altogether.
+In time he became an open Spiritualist, but it may not have been widely known in Geneva that he eventually renounced traditional religion altogether.
 He attended the August 23–27, 1882, convention of the New York State Freethinkers Association at the Freer Opera House in Watkins, now Watkins Glen.
-At that convention was honored D. M. Bennett, publisher of the national freethought paper The Truth Seeker.
+At that convention D. M. Bennett, publisher of the national freethought paper The Truth Seeker, was honored.
 Three years later, in 1885, Smith responded to an appeal for funds in The Truth Seeker by Rochester minister-turned-freethought-evangelist Charles B. Reynolds.
-Reynolds sought $500 so he could buy a 50-foot “Liberal tent” and offer freethought lectures in rural locations that offered no lecture halls available for rent.
+Reynolds sought $500 so he could buy a fifty-foot “Liberal tent” and offer freethought lectures in rural locations that offered no lecture halls available for rental.
 Smith responded, sending $300, the largest single gift that Reynolds received.
 The paper acknowledged the gift in a brief notice.
 In the June 13, 1885, issue of The Truth Seeker, a voluble Reynolds wrote: "Thanks to the princely liberality of such whole-souled friends of humanity and Secularism as William Smith, of Geneva, New York."

-William Smith died on February 6, 1912, aged 93, only four months before the graduation of his college’s inaugural class.
+William Smith died on February 6, 1912, aged ninety-three, only four months before the graduation of his college’s inaugural class.